Nicolas-M01/Nmap/README.md

 `-p-` : Scan ***All*** ports
 `--script` : Activate a script from nmap library
 `--script=vuln` : Activate all the scripts in the "vuln" category.
+`-Pn` : Treat all hosts as online -- skip host discovery

 ## 3 basics scans